 Overwatch 2 is going to be a massive mix of new content being spliced into the original Overwatch’s formula, including a change to five players per team instead of six for PvP.

 Among the new content that’s been confirmed for Overwatch’s next installment are several new maps that will be added to the rotation, alongside new modes like Push.

-Since the game is still being worked on, Blizzard has only revealed select details about what maps are going to be added.
-As of now, there are seven maps that have been confirmed for Overwatch 2.
+As of now, there are eight maps that have been confirmed for Overwatch 2.

 - New York City

 NYC and Rio have been confirmed as hybrid maps, meaning they’ll focus on Assault, with one team working to capture a point at the start, before transitioning into an Escort objective if the first checkpoint is taken.

 Toronto, Esperança, and Rome will focus on Push, though they could still have a secondary game mode revealed in the future.